View the schedule of classes to determine course offerings by semester.

 Provides students with hands-on work experience in applied simulation and game development.
 Students may arrange placement with an external organization, subject to written approval by the instructor and an official of the organization.
 Alternatively, students may participate in an in-house project managed by the instructor.
 In the latter case, students attend regular class meetings as part of their project work.
 Lab fee required.

 Internship course intended to give students professional experience in software reliability and play testing in computer games and other areas of applied interactive simulation.
 Students are assigned projects in area industries or in an on-campus development facility to be developed with local companies.
 Lab fee required.

 Examines the nature of games and how they are framed by and impact individuals and groups.
 Topics include scholarly work on online economies and community building, fan cultures and their creative reworking of game content, the role of play in human culture and the relationships between online and offline identity, as well as psychological facets of games.
 Lab fee required.

 Constitutes the first part of the capstone experience in the Simulation and Digital Entertainment major.
 Students work through design assignments to practice project management and team coordination.
 They also research and propose individual project concepts, some of which are selected for group development as the final course project and for further work in Game Development Project II.
 Lab fee required. prerequisites: Simulation and Digital Entertainment major with senior status

 Provides the capstone experience for students in the Simulation and Digital Entertainment major.
 Working with faculty and visiting industry experts, students propose a concept for a computer game or applied interactive simulation, developing that concept over the course of the semester through several stages of specification and prototyping.
 Theoretical readings and critical studies of existing games provide insight and context.
-Final prototypes are entered in a competition at the end of the course whose jury includes representatives from game and simulation development companies.
+Final prototypes are presented publicly at the end of the course.
 Lab fee required. prerequisite: COSC 469 and Simulation and Digital Entertainment major with senior status